-It all starts with you – the buyer.
+It all starts with you – the buyer, otherwise known as the mortgagor or borrower.
 Before you approach a lender to begin the mortgage process, there are several things to consider:

 - What kind of home and location would best suit your needs?

 - How much could you comfortably pay on a mortgage loan each month?

 - How long would you want to live in the home?

 Knowing these things can help the process go more smoothly.

 Your lender will require a lot of documents and information from you when you apply for a mortgage.
 Some of these include proof of income documents (paystubs, W-2s, etc.), bank statements and tax returns.
 If you’re buying a house with someone else, such as a spouse or family member, make sure this person is prepared to apply for the mortgage and has financial information readily available, as well.

 Finally, if there are any events coming up that could impact your income or credit score, bring them to your lender’s attention.
 Examples include getting a new job, opening or closing a credit account and purchasing a vehicle.

 Mortgagee (The Lender)

 The transaction cannot happen without a mortgagee, a lender that facilitates a mortgage for borrowers.
 Mortgagees help potential borrowers with a preapproval when the borrower begins to search for a home.
 This preapproval helps the borrower know what size home loan they might be able to obtain.